Rayhan2013/Dodge-the-falling-blocks/README.md

 Wecome to dodge the falling blocks where the object of the game is to dodge the falling blocks.
+NEW: There's now a website for the game.

 NOTE: in single player mode you get points every 5 blocks that fall to the ground.